1988 NBA expansion draft

-The 1988 NBA Expansion Draft was the eighth expansion draft of the National Basketball Association (NBA).
+The 1988 NBA expansion draft was the eighth expansion draft of the National Basketball Association (NBA).
 The draft was held on June 23, 1988, so that the newly founded Charlotte Hornets and Miami Heat could acquire players for the upcoming 1988–89 season.
 Charlotte and Miami had been awarded the expansion teams on April 22, 1987.
 In an NBA expansion draft, new NBA teams are allowed to acquire players from the previously established teams in the league.
 Not all players on a given team are available during an expansion draft, since each team can protect a certain number of players from being selected.
 In this draft, each of the twenty-three other NBA teams had protected eight players from their roster and the Hornets and the Heat selected eleven and twelve unprotected players respectively, one from each team.
 Prior to the draft, the league conducted a coin flip between the Hornets and the Heat to decide their draft order in this expansion draft and in the 1988 NBA draft.
 The Hornets won the coin flip and chose to have the higher pick in the 1988 Draft, thus allowing the Heat to receive the first selection and the right to select twelve players in this expansion draft.

 The Heat were formed and owned by a group headed by Zev Buffman and former NBA player Billy Cunningham.
 Former Detroit Pistons assistant coach Ron Rothstein was hired as the franchise's first head coach.
 The Heat used their first pick to select former third-round pick Arvid Kramer from the Dallas Mavericks.
 Prior to the draft, the Heat agreed on a deal to select Kramer, who had not played in the NBA since the 1979–80 season, from the Mavericks in exchange for a first-round pick in the 1988 Draft.
-The Heat also agreed three other deals not to select a particular player from the Los Angeles Lakers, the Boston Celtics and Seattle SuperSonics.
+The Heat also agreed to three other deals not to select a particular player from the Los Angeles Lakers, the Boston Celtics and Seattle SuperSonics.
 The Heat's other selections included four former first-round picks, Billy Thompson, Jon Sundvold, Darnell Valentine and Dwayne Washington.
 However, Valentine and another draftee, Fred Roberts, were immediately traded to the Cleveland Cavaliers and Milwaukee Bucks respectively.
 The Heat also selected West German center Hansi Gnad, who had never played in the NBA.
 Four players from the expansion draft joined the Heat for their inaugural season, but only one played more than three seasons for the team.
 Sundvold played four seasons with the Heat until his NBA career ended in 1992.